Scientist reveals pioneering bio patch that protects against heat related deaths

 Kremlin spokesperson Dmitry Peskov said that Russia was reviewing U.S. threats of harsher sanctions.

 Medvedev’s remarks came after U.S. President Donald Trump threatened severe trade restrictions on Russia unless a peace deal with Ukraine is reached within 50 days.
-Trump also announced that NATO allies had agreed to send additional weapons to Kyiv including Patriot missiles.
+Trump also announced that NATO members had agreed to send additional weapons to Kyiv including Patriot missiles.

 The world’s biggest dance music festival faces an unexpected setback as a fire destroys its main stage, prompting a last-minute response from organisers determined to keep the party alive in Boom, Belgium.